 Dosimetry

 Taking any medicine requires knowledge about the correct dosage.
 Medicine is often administered through pills with carefully measured ingredients to give the right effect.
 Radiation does not have that advantage.
 Radiation dose is dependent on the energy, exposure time, distance from source, material of the absorber and quality (e.g., photons, protons or neutrons) of the radiation.
-The solution has been to use the effects of radiation on different substances such as discoloring (film dosimeter), temperature change (calorimeter) and light emission (thermoluminescence).
+Theoluteion has been to use the effects of radiation on different substances such as discoloring (film dosimeter), temperature change (calorimeter) and light emission (thermoluminescence).
 To understand all the intricacies of dose measurement we need to define some quantities.

 Quantities